amperity/amperity-docs/amperity_reference/source/campaigns.rst

 The filtered results appear on the **Campaigns** page.

-..tip:: You can filter campaigns by the following cadences: all, one-time, or recurring.
+   .. tip:: You can filter campaigns by the following cadences: all, one-time, or recurring.

 .. campaigns-filter-campaigns-steps-end